nekit2-002/bd_report/README.md

-# uis_report
+# Data base report
-This is a report for the "Intellegent ownership manegement" discipline.
+This is a report for the data base discipline.